skhrg/megham/docs/joint_cpd.md

 The joint CPD algorithm is a simple extension to CPD First we define the concept of "dimensional groups", where every axis in a given dimensional group is transformed together.
-For a $N$-dimensional point cloud we can define $D$ dimensional groups, where $1 \leq D \leq N$.
+For a $L$-dimensional point cloud we can define $D$ dimensional groups, where $1 \leq D \leq L$.
 For convenience we define the following notation:

 $$
 x_{(d)}
 $$

 Where $x$ is a point cloud, and the $(d)$ denotes that we are referring to the $d$'th dimensional group.
-Each dimensional group can contain up to $n$ dimensions, but cannot overlap with each other at all.
+Each dimensional group can contain up to $L$ dimensions, but cannot overlap with each other at all.

 With this now defined we can write down the posterior probabilities of the Gaussian Mixture Model (GMM) components as: